 Fu is most commonly found on Chinese New Year gifts and decorations.
-Outside of this, it is also frequently used as a decorative motif on Feng Shui objects, interior decorations, and tourist souvenirs.
-In the case of souvenirs, it might be paired with other “good-luck” objects such as gold ingots, guardian animals of the current year, jade carvings, etc. Generally, anything with Fu on it makes for an ideal gift.
+Outside of this, it is also frequently used as a decorative motif for Feng Shui objects, interior decorations, and tourist souvenirs.
+In the case of souvenirs, it might be paired with other “good-luck” objects such as gold ingots, zodiac guardian animals of the current year, jade carvings, etc. Generally, anything with Fu on it makes for an ideal gift or Chinese holiday souvenir.
 After all, who wouldn’t want a blissful, contented life?

 4. Guan Gong (Lord of Honour)

 Guan Gong (关公) is the honorific title of Guan Yu, a much-respected general from the Three Kingdoms period.
 The embodiment of honour and loyalty, worship of Guan Yu began as early as Sixth Century A.D.
 Today, Guan Yu remains widely worshipped throughout Chinese communities.